 Tranche 2 (longer term) projects

-We have formally consulted on eight Tranche 2 (longer term) projects.
-It is hoped that these eight schemes will be constructed and completed by April 2022.
+We formally consulted on eight Tranche 2 (longer term) projects and these will be constructed and completed by Autumn 2022.

 Our Tranche 2 projects are in the following locations: